clarkfitzg/equitable-assign/README.md

 ```

 This output means that the first worker is assigned to tasks 2,4,5,6,7,9,and 11, the second worker is assigned to tasks 1,3,6,7,8,9, and 10 , and the last worker (5th) is assigned to tasks 2,3,4,5,8, and 11.
+Note that it was not possible to give every worker an equal number of tasks thus some have more than others.

 ### Directory: